 There’s one more thing.
 A double-motor board tends to be easier to control when turning corners or carving.

-Whether you’re a pro or beginner, I’d advise you to go with a dual-motor board.
+Whether you’re a pro or a beginner, I’d advise you to go with a dual-motor board.
 With this choice, you won’t need to upgrade.
 Besides, you’ll get better performance overall.

 4. Hub Motors vs Belt-driven E-board Motor